Cream: United States

 Not all grades are defined by all jurisdictions, and the exact fat content ranges vary.
 The above figures, except for "manufacturer's cream", are based on the Code of Federal Regulations, Title 21, Part 131.

+Cream powder

+Cream powder made from dehydrated sweet cream is widely used industrially, and, under the name heavy cream powder, as a lightweight coffee whitener not requiring refrigeration.

 Processing and additives

 Cream may have thickening agents and stabilizers added.
 Thickeners include sodium alginate, carrageenan, gelatine, sodium bicarbonate, tetrasodium pyrophosphate, and alginic acid.

 Other processing may be carried out.
 For example, cream has a tendency to produce oily globules (called "feathering") when added to coffee.
 The stability of the cream may be increased by increasing the non-fat solids content, which can be done by partial demineralisation and addition of sodium caseinate, although this is expensive.